SEND Policy/SEND Information Report

 3b the school’s arrangements for assessing and reviewing the progress of pupils with special educational needs

-Every pupil in the school has their progress tracked six times per year.
+Every pupil in the school has their progress tracked regularly.
 In addition to this, pupils with special educational needs may have more frequent assessments of reading age, spelling age etc. Using these it will be possible to see if pupils are increasing their level of skills in key areas.
-If these assessments do not show adequate progress is being made the SEN Provision Map will be reviewed and adjusted as required, and as such is a working document open to review at any time.
+If these assessments do not show adequate progress is being made the SEND Provision Map will be reviewed and adjusted as required, and as such is a working document open to review at any time.

 3c the school’s approach to teaching pupils with special educational needs

-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
+High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
+Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered SEN Code of Practice (2015, 6.37)
+This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered SEND Code of Practice (2015, 6.37)

 We follow the Mainstream Core Standards advice developed by Kent County Council to ensure that our teaching conforms to best practice.
 In meeting the Mainstream Core Standards the school employs some additional teaching approaches, as advised by internal and external assessments e.g. one to one tutoring / precision teaching / mentoring, small group teaching, use of ICT software learning packages.

 3d how the school adapts the curriculum and learning environment for pupils with special educational needs